What are Fix & Flip Loans

 - Rewarding Work: It can be rewarding to be your own boss, buy a run-down place, fix it up and then make money selling it.

 Many problems come up with flipping properties.
 Common issues include underestimating the renovation costs, supply chain disruptions, rising material costs, construction labor shortages and real estate market dynamics.

 Some disadvantages of a Fix & Flip loan are:

 - Collateral Requirements: The loan may require additional collateral besides the purchased property.

 - Loan Amount is Too Small: The funds are not sufficient to finish the project, which can cause a financial disaster when you run out of money.

 - Time Pressure: The short-term nature of these loans means you have to finish the renovation project quickly and sell the home on time or refinance the deal before the Fix & Flip loan term expires.

 - Taxes: Flipping a house after owning it for less than a year creates ordinary income from the profits.
 For a fast turnaround, you do not get the benefit of the lower capital gains tax rates.

 Fix and flip loans are important to understand for investors who are savvy and experienced in the world of real estate flipping.
 But you want to be careful about getting into this “investment” type without any real experience.

 If investing in real estate is something that sounds exciting and fun, you may want to consider alternative real estate investment opportunities like the short-term notes that Connect Invest offers.
 High-yield, short-term, low-minimum investment costs may sound too good to be true, but with Connect Invest, it can become a reality.
-Sign up today to learn more.
+Learn more about Short Notes today to get started.